-Here on Indie Music Box, it’s important to note that you are not allowed to distribute, share, stream, or sell the royalty-free music.
+Here on Indie Music Box, it’s important to note that you are not allowed to distribute, share, stream, or sell the royalty-free music alone after purchasing.
 The copyright-holder is the only one allowed to distribute it, unless they have given permission for another to do so.
 Of course, you can use the purchased music in your projects and distribute your projects.
 But you can NOT distribute that original file.
 Your idea to buy every royalty-free track and resell it on your own online store may seem like a great idea, but it’s a big no no. We also do not allow the streaming of our music in apps (unless a special licensing agreement is made).

 Common Myth: Royalty-Free Is the Same as Creative Commons

 I actually thought this was true when I first started composing over 10 years ago!
 Creative Commons is a set of standard copyright designations that you can apply to your content.
 There are different levels of restriction for these.
 The least restrictive option is “Attribution” which allows you to edit and use the content, but you must give credit to the original creator for every use.